Winter tires 101: What to buy and when you need it

 With that said, tires should be regularly checked for tread depth: 2/32” is the legal minimum tread depth.
 If you are near the minimum depth at the beginning of winter, you may want to consider replacing the tires to avoid changeover during the winter season.

 How to tell the difference between all-season tires and winter tires?
 Look for the mountain and snowflake icon on the side of your winter tires.

-The deadline to put your winter tires on in Canada is December 15.
+The deadline to put your winter tires on in Quebec is December 1rst 2019.
 Wishing you a safe winter on the road!
 Need some winter driving tips?
 We’ve got ’em!